iterative/cml/README.md

 apt-get install -y nodejs
 ```

-## A library of CML projects
+## See Also

-Here are some example projects using CML.
+These are some example projects using CML.

 - [Basic CML project](https://github.com/iterative/cml_base_case)
 - [CML with DVC to pull data](https://github.com/iterative/cml_dvc_case)